lightninglabs/lightning-dev-site/guides/installation.md

     ```

     The pre-compiled binaries are hosted on [golang download page](https://golang.org/dl/).
-    If one seeks to install from source, then more detailed installation instructions can be found
+    In order to install from source, more detailed installation instructions can be found
     [here](http://golang.org/doc/install).

     At this point, you should set your `PATH` environment variable so that your